-Every now and then life has a way of giving you a… well reality check.
-I received mine last night in the form a simple enough question from one of my graduate students.
+Now and then life has a way of giving you a… well, reality check.
+I received mine one night in the form of a simple enough question from one of my graduate students.
 “What makes you so passionate about business?”

-I’m almost ashamed to say it but I gave one of those common responses; “I’m thankful for the opportunities I’ve had and want to giveback”.
+I’m almost ashamed to say it, but I gave one of those common responses; “I’m thankful for the opportunities I’ve had and wanted to give back.”

-Because the student really wanted to know what was my back-story.
-Everyone has a back-story – where do I draw my inspiration from, why I’m passionate about business strategy and finance, my education, etc. Well here’s mine.
+Because the student wanted to know what was my backstory.
+Everyone has a backstory – where do I draw my inspiration from, why I’m passionate about business strategy and finance, my education, etc..
+Well here’s mine.

-These were great stories of adventure and triumph full of colorful characters and plot twits.
-They were the trails faced by a seventeen year old raising up form the hot sandy South Carolina farm fields and coming North led solely by faith in himself.
+These were great stories of adventure and triumph full of colorful characters and plot twists.
+They were the trails faced by a seventeen-year-old raising up from the hot sandy South Carolina farm fields and coming North led solely by faith in himself.
 A belief that he was bound, despite any current circumstances, to deliver greatness to the world.
 It was this undeterred belief that allowed him to endure hard labor, the Great Depression, 3 jobs… 5 kids, and not a penny left to rub at the end of any week.
-Or, having to forgo playing in the Negro Leagues, his life-long dream.
+Or, having to forgo playing in the Negro Leagues, his lifelong dream.

-This is really starting to sound like a recipe for disaster.
+This is starting to sound like a recipe for disaster.
 Trials, setbacks, and denials that could easily make one bitter.
 But not Pop-Pop, there at the front of an 1890’s vintage 2-bedroom row house he did his magic.
-Magic that produced, 7 college degrees, 6 advanced degrees, graduates of institutions such as the University of Pennsylvania, Temple, University of Virginia, and Duke University.
-These weren’t stories of remorse or self-pity but of confidence and since of greatness beyond self.
+Magic produced 7 college degrees, 6 advanced degrees, graduates of institutions such as the University of Pennsylvania, Temple University, University of Virginia, and Duke University.
+These weren’t stories of remorse or self-pity but confidence and a sense of greatness beyond self.

 So there you have the story that shaped my core, one that took root four decades before I existed and will continue long after I’m gone.